Arduino-IRremote/Arduino-IRremote/README.md

 IrReceiver.printIRSendUsage(&Serial);
 ```

+## Callback functionality
+Sometimes it can be difficult to call decode() periodically in the main loop to avoid missing any IR frames.
+In this case you can use the callback functionality as demonstrated in the [CallbackDemo](https://github.com/Arduino-IRremote/Arduino-IRremote/tree/master/examples/CallbackDemo/CallbackDemo.ino#L136) example.
+This enables you to perform `resume()` and short actions independently of the state of your main loop.

 ## Ambiguous protocols
 ### NEC, Extended NEC, ONKYO, OpenLASIR
 The **NEC protocol** is defined as 8 bit address and 8 bit command.
 But the physical address and data fields are each 16 bit wide.